When seeking a position as a lecturer, reviewing Lecturer Resume Samples is an excellent idea to help you craft your own unique resume document.

 - Alternatively, a typical trend in the lecturing field, especially for those on sabbatical to write research papers for journals would be ad hoc consulting projects to either stand-in for a lecturer on leave or be employed by educational institutions at certain times of the year, on 2-6 months lecturing assignments.

-- You may also be an exchange lecturer sent by your university to a university in another country to impart with expert knowledge to those students.
+- You may also be an exchange professor sent by your university to a university in another country to impart with expert knowledge to those students.
 In some institutions, these lecturers are called distinguished lecturers or an emeritus professor.

 Another vital part is, of course, is your subject matter expertise.
-Take statistics from example.
+Take statistics for example.
 It would be best if you mentioned the areas in the field of statistics that you can lecture in for example probability theory, research methodology, mathematical statistics or calculus.
 The same goes for financial degree disciplines: some Lecturers are adept at teaching financial accounting, managerial accounting, and internal auditing, where others would focus on just one area within the accounting discipline.
 Be specific as to your subject matter expertise (but without writing a dissertation).

 Next, define the purpose of your role.
 After the career summary, potential employers would skip straight to the experience section in your resume.
 When compiling job duties, the focus is on ‘’show’’ rather than tell.
 The ‘’telling’’ part is a mere statement: “Teach Mathematics for undergraduate students”.
 Turn this into a show like this: “Lecture 50 3rd year mathematics undergraduates in mathematical subject themes such as algebra, calculus, and geometry”.
 Leave the fluffy sentences for your research proposal and keep job duties, short but impactful providing a concrete example to each activity in the job description.